carla-simulator/carla/Docs/development_tutorials.md

 # Development

-CARLA is open source and designed to be highly extensible, allowing for users to create custom functionality or content to suit specialized applications or specific needs.
-The following
+CARLA is open source and designed to be highly extensible.
+This  allows users to create custom functionality or content to suit specialized applications or specific needs.
+The following tutorials detail how to achieve specific development aims with the CARLA codebase:

 - [__Make release__](tuto_D_make_release.md)
 - [__Upgrading content__](tuto_D_contribute_assets.md)